Hofstra University Museum of Art

-The Hofstra University Museum of Art, the only American Alliance of Museums accredited university museum on Long Island, has permanent collections that contain more than 5,000 objects spanning 35 centuries of human history, with works of art and cultural artifact representing 6 continents.
-The collections include major works of art by American and European modern era artists in painting, sculpture, photography, prints and other works on paper, along with Asian, Oceanic, African and Pre-Columbian art.
+The Hofstra University Museum of Art, the only American Alliance of Museums accredited university museum on Long Island, has a permanent collection that contains more than 5,200 works of art and artifacts dating from 1,500 BCE to the contemporary.
+The collection includes major works of art by American and European modern era artists in painting, sculpture, photography, prints and other media, along with cultural objects from Africa, Asia, Melanesia, Central and South America.
+Due to spatial limitations, only selected works of art are on view in gallery exhibitions.

 Take a moment to explore and discover more about selected artists in the collection -- their lives, careers and examples of their works.